 Mental Health Training for Yoga Teachers

-This training has been designed to assist qualified Yoga Teachers to develop their understanding, skills and confidence in the area of mental health
+This 4-day continuing education training has been designed to assist qualified Yoga Teachers to develop their understanding, skills and confidence in the area of mental health

 Deepen your understanding of the Psychological heart of Yoga

 The principles and practices of Yoga (or Yoga Psychology) were developed in ancient times, offering a wholistic, integrative system of mental health that is just as relevant today.